International Journal of Statistics and Applied Mathematics

 How to cite this article:

-M Ramesh, P Vishnu Priya, G Madhusudan, P Srivyshnavi, P Muralinadha Reddy and P Balasiddamuni.
+M Ramesh, P Vishnu Priya, G Madhusudan, P Srivyshnavi, P Muralinadha Reddy, P Balasiddamuni.
 Iterative procedure for estimating gene frequencies in genetics data analysis.
-International Journal of Statistics and Applied Mathematics.
-2018; 3(1): 457-459.
+Int J Stat Appl Math 2018;3(1):457-459.